amaranth-lang/amaranth/docs/glossary.rst

   ASICs can be configured to be more power efficient and have better performance than an off-the-shelf general purpose integrated circuit.
 However, unlike FPGAs, ASICs cannot be reprogrammed and are expensive to produce.
 Design and testing are critical to the success of ASIC development.

-  Rather than designing and building them from the ground up, ASICs can be created by interconnecting functional components from :ref:`cell libraries<Standard cell library>`.
+  Rather than designing and building them from the ground up, ASICs can be created by interconnecting functional components from :ref:`standard cell libraries<Standard cell library>`.
 The resulting system can then be verified via :ref:`simulation<Simulation>`.

 .. _Bitstream generation: